mattermost/docs/source/cloud/cloud-administration/site-configuration.rst

 Users and Teams
 ---------------

-Control the following users and teams ettings under **System Console > Site Configuration > Users and Teams**:
+Control the following users and teams settings under **System Console > Site Configuration > Users and Teams**:

 - **Max Users Per Team:** Specify the size of the *team site* which is a workspace a *team of people* inhabits.